crowdsourcing-class/crowdsourcing-class.github.io/final-project-part2.md

 What the hell is up with all of these questionnaires?
 [Blame Francis Galton](http://en.wikipedia.org/wiki/Francis_Galton#The_questionnaire).
 He also invented Vimeo.

-You will be asked to provide the similar information to in the brainstorming session, but the focus will be on concreteness.
+You will be asked to provide similar information to in the brainstorming session, but the focus will be on concreteness.
 No vague statements like "we will choose the best answer" or "users will answer questions about X".
 Say exactly <i>how</i> you will determine the best answer and <i>which</i> questions they will answer.
 You can and should provide links to files in your github repository as necessary.

-You should <b>submit your answers to the question on [the simple prototype questionnaire](https://docs.google.com/forms/d/1ac9KHIZjyvngeOqa-hQegaV2NXYojEuPKFvAHFr76c8/viewform?usp=send_form).</b>
+You should <b>submit your answers to the questions on [the simple prototype questionnaire](https://docs.google.com/forms/d/1ac9KHIZjyvngeOqa-hQegaV2NXYojEuPKFvAHFr76c8/viewform?usp=send_form).</b>

 ###Step 6 (optional): Sign up for a meeting with Chris and Ellie.

 There is so much varienty in the kids of projects you have come up with, which is *awesome*.
-Inevitably, this means you will read through this assignment and the deliverables and start complaining amoung your group in utter frustration about how terribly these deliverables fit with the project you are planning on building.
+Inevitably, this means you will read through this assignment and the deliverables and start complaining among your group in utter frustration about how terribly these deliverables fit with the project you are planning on building.
 So don't rant amongst yourselves!
 Come meet with us!
 Your project probably fits the structure better than you think it does.
 You can sign up for a individual meeting with use [here]().

 ###Deliverables

-That is a lot of text.
+This was a lot of text.
 Your take-away check list is:

 * Flow diagram of major system components